mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are some components/subsystems you'd find in an embedded system?
 - What are some examples of embedded systems?
 - What are some common microcontrollers/microprocessors?
-- What's the difference between a microcontroller and a microprocessor?
+- What is the difference between a microcontroller and a microprocessor?
 - What are the blocks of a microcontroller and microprocessor?
 - How does a microcontroller interact with external peripherals?
 - When do use MCU vs ASIC vs FPGA?